 The decision was made, I would drop back to part time work, full time Border Collies/Horses and of course mother.
 Then I could take my love and passion to a new level and here is where Duszah Border Collies arose.

 Thea knew me from when I was a child and knew of my love for all animals as I used to help or pester her with rescuing and pound duties.
-I knew she had some of the most beautiful Border Collies when I was growing up.
+I knew she had some lovely Border Collies when I was growing up.
 Thea agreed on the future sale of a chocolate boy.

 3yrs later Copper arrived.
 Good things come to those who wait.
 I said no to many puppies before Copper, I waited on him.
 I liked the parents and grandparents and hoped he would be something special.
 So many things I liked and wanted - Big broad head, massive lion mane, good bone, great conformation, the list was endless and a nature to melt you right to the core.
 We genetically tested Copper for CEA, CL & TNS and all results came back negative/clear of mutations.
 It was meant to be.
 He was our boy we had wished for.

 We are so very grateful for our foundation border collies.
 Thanks goes to Wanda, Thea, & Maxine from Heidesa Kennels NZL.

 As we added to our fury family we always considered to only do this if the family members before were all still getting their much needed attention as we believed it wasn't fair on them to miss out to make room for another.